hausuresh/gcp-mle-cert/best-practices/best-practices-for-ml-performance-cost.md

 - BigQuery to **explore** and **preprocess** large amounts of data -> Visualize with Notebooks/ Vertex AI
 - BigQuery Storage API to load the data into pandas DataFrames in memory
 - Using tfio.bigquery.BigQueryClient to load into TensorFlow (**if no preprocessing**)

+## Data preparation with Dataflow and Apache Beam
+- Experiment with interactive Apache Beam on user-managed notebooks (**before truly running at scale**)
+- Using **Dataflow FlexRS** to reduce cost
+- Using **Dataflow Shuffle** (GroupByKey,CoGroupByKey ) to reduce runtime & cost
+- Use the right machine type for your workload
+- **Disable public IP** addresses of workers to reduce cost (using private IP addresses only) _usePublicIps_
+-